superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 embedding_model.model_name
 ```

-We process the document chunks into text, so they can be processed by Fastembed, as follows:
+We **process the document chunks into text**, so they can be processed by Fastembed, as follows:

 ```python
 docs_contents = []